HEIGVD-S3-DAI/purrchase/docs/deploy.md

 sudo docker compose up -d
 ```

+This will run the Traefik application in the background.

 ### Start the API

 To start the API navigate to the `api/` directory in the VM and run the